adembudak/CMakeForImGui/README.md

 ## Using with older versions of the Dear ImGui

 Limited amount of checking has done for moved, removed or renamed files of the previous versions of the Dear ImGui.
-This build script will work best with recent the versions of the project, i.e. v1.90+ and it will certainly not work for the versions older than v1.80.
+The main branch will work best with recent the versions of the project, i.e. v1.90+.
+Some work has done for the versions older than 1.80 on [this branch](https://github.com/adembudak/CMakeForImGui/tree/pre.v1.80).

 ## Help needed